 Partnerships with Educational Institutions

-An important goal of The Guibord Center is to increase opportunities for interfaith education and dialogue for elementary and secondary students.
+One of The Guibord Center’s goals is to increase opportunities for interfaith education and dialogue for elementary and secondary students.
 To that end, the Center is building strategic partnerships with local private schools to meet students where they are already active and have a supportive community for developing interfaith awareness.
 The following are current school partners with The Guibord Center.

 Campbell Hall is an independent, co-educational K-12 day school affiliated with the Episcopal Church.
 It emphasizes academic excellence and spiritual formation, and is committed to fostering a community that honors the diversity of the human experience.

 The Guibord Center is partnering with Campbell Hall to:

 Provide speakers from a wide variety of faith and philosophical traditions for middle school chapel services;

 Support a senior seminar on world religions with speakers from various faith traditions and the rich video resources available for free on The Guibord Center’s website;